 Harry woke up at an indeterminate time after midnight.
 It was too dark to see his watch, and he knew he had left the door open a bit when he'd come back from the loo.
 That left him rolling out of bed sometime before sunrise.

 He was thirsty, mostly.
 He yawned as he descended the steps with his lit wand held out before him.
 The pale light cast leaping shadows from the banister, flitting across the walls, and he was struck by the sudden memory of headlights projecting the same dark, scrolling shapes from his window at the Dursleys', when it had been barred.
-Thanks to Sophie's cleaning efforts the sight was a bit less threatening than it would have been in the past.
-The décor remained oppressive, but at least it didn't look abandoned any more.
+Thanks to Sophie's cleaning efforts, the sight was a bit less threatening than it would have been in the past.
+The décor remained oppressive, but at least it didn't look abandoned.

 Near the bottom of the steps he could see the warm glow of lamplight shining from the kitchen.
 He extinguished his wand and descended into the light, wondering who else was up and about.

 Scott was rummaging through the cupboards, digging about the food and making quite a racket with the bags of crisps he was pulling out.
-He was barefoot and dressed in a pair of boxers and a t-shirt that looked like it might have been white at some point but had since turned grey.
+He was barefoot and dressed in a pair of boxers and a t-shirt that looked as if it might have been white at some point and had since turned grey.
 Despite such a state of undress, his M14 rifle was slung across his back.

 He quickly looked around when Harry entered the room, only to turn away, incurious, when he saw who it was.
 "Hey, have you seen my nacho chips?" he asked with his head back in the cupboard.